shrshj/unity-vr-projects/Configuration/README.md

 <img src="https://github.com/shshjmakerspace/Unity-VR-Projects/blob/main/Configuration/-media/5.png" width="700"/>

-And also check the setting to be as below...
+And also check the setting to be as below... if the script does not exist add it and change the setting like here.

 <img src="https://github.com/shshjmakerspace/Unity-VR-Projects/blob/main/Configuration/-media/5-2.png" width="700"/>